mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/software-composition.md

 First, when a new deployment package is created via the Developer Portal with the compatible Mendix Runtime version, a software bill of material (SBOM) is generated along with it.
 The log details can be viewed by clicking **View build output** in the deployment package details in the Developer Portal.
 For details on SBOM generation, see [SBOM Generation](/refguide/sbom-generation/).

-The component dependencies for each non-expired, deployment package are available in the **Software Composition** page in the Developer Portal.
+The component dependencies for each app environment are available in the [Software Composition](/control-center/software-composition/) page in Control Center.

 ## 2 Overview {#overview}